 The process of estimating loss reserves involves a high degree of judgment and is subject to a number of variables.
 These variables can be affected by both internal and external events, such as changes in claims handling procedures, economic inflation, legal trends, and legislative changes, among others.
 The impact of many of these items on ultimate costs for claims and claim adjustment expenses is difficult to estimate.
-Loss reserve estimation difficulties also differ significantly by line of business due to differences in claim, and reporting lags (the time between the occurrence of the policyholder event and when it is actually reported to the insurer).
+Loss reserve estimation difficulties also differ significantly by line of business due to differences in claim complexity, the volume of claims, the potential severity of individual claims, the determination of occurrence date for a claim, and reporting lags (the time between the occurrence of the policyholder event and when it is actually reported to the insurer).
 Informed judgment is applied throughout the process, including the application of various individual experiences and expertise to multiple sets of data and analyses.
 We continually refine our loss reserve estimates in a regular ongoing process as historical loss experience develops and additional claims are reported and settled.
 We consider all significant facts and circumstances known at the time loss reserves are established.